Latitudeda/PhotoCAD_Docs/docs/en/06_GPDK/technology.rst

 When setting ``linking_policy = TECH.LINKING_POLICY``, ``straight_type`` and ``bend_factory`` will not be needed to define.
 However, if ``linking_policy``, ``straight_type`` and ``bend_factory`` are all set at the same time, ``straight_type`` and ``bend_factory`` have higher priority over ``linking_policy``.

+#.
+Linked(linking_policy = TECH.LINKING_POLICY.DEFAULT)
+#.
+LinkBetween(linking_policy = TECH.LINKING_POLICY.DEFAULT)
+#. create_links(linking_policy = TECH.LINKING_POLICY.DEFAULT)

 .. _technology-transition:

 Auto_transition
 -----------------------------------------------------

-``auto_transition.py`` defines the automatic transition rules between different waveguide types in the GPDK.
+``auto_transition.py`` defines the automatic transition rules between different waveguide types in the ``gpdk``.
 When two connected ports use different waveguide types, the corresponding transition component can be inserted automatically during routing.
 It also provides automatic linear tapers for waveguides of the same type when their core widths are different.

 Before this, users have to first create components such as ``FWG2MWGTransition`` to allow auto transition to work, and specified parameters such as transition length, shape will also be defined in the component (Ref: Lib/site-packages/gpdk/components/transition/fwg2mwg_transition.py).